 SCDHEC defines "critical area" as coastal waters, tidelands, beaches, and beach/dune systems.
 State law mandates that SCDHEC permit all activity occurring in critical areas, which could include building docks, bulkheads, boat ramps, dredging, or filling.
 With the abundance of water resources in the County, several critical areas exist and permits are issued regularly.
-Map 3.3.2: Office of Ocean and Coastal Resource Management Critical Area Permits demonstrates the permits that have been issued as of March 2014.
 The Charleston County Zoning and Land Development Regulations Ordinance (ZLDR) includes waterfront development standards to protect these important areas.